brweinstein/greprs/README.md

-# Grep Clone in Rust
+# Grep Clone in Rusts

-This is incomplete.

-TODO:
-   - Make -r not default